Overview of Species Information for All Named Theraphosidae Divided by Subfamily

 Some taxonomists include members of the genera Psalmopoeus and Tapinauchenius, which have no urticating hair, in this subfamily; along with some members of Holothele, they are some of the few New World tarantulas that lack that trait.

-What's really confusing is that many of the described species of the Avicularia genus are invalid.
-There are descriptions based on cast exoskeletons acquired from a "friend of a friend," descriptions of only one gender, descriptions without locality data (except to say they came from a friend's pet collection- in some cases, that's where the species name is derived), descriptions with no examinations of other types in the genus, etc. Unfortunately, systematics for theraphosids isn't a scrutinized, regulated thing.
+What's really confusing is that many of the described species of the Avicularia genus are probably invalid.
+There are descriptions based on cast exoskeletons acquired from a "friend of a friend," descriptions of only one gender, descriptions without locality data (except to say they came from a friend's pet collection- in some cases, that's where the species name is derived), descriptions with no examinations of other holotypes in the genus, etc. Unfortunately, systematics for theraphosids isn't a scrutinized, regulated thing.
 Snippets from a fanzine-style journal published without peer review is enough to get a "species" listed in the World Spider Catalog.
-This is fun, exciting, and often profitable for pet traders, but quite unfortunate for those wishing to understand faunal relationships and environmental impacts within ecosystems.
+This is fun, exciting, and sometimes profitable for pet traders, but quite unfortunate for those wishing to understand faunal relationships and environmental impacts within ecosystems.
 Questionable species are marked with an asterisk.

 Note: For the genus Psalmopoeus, see here.